Conversion Killers: The Definitive Guide

 How to identify yours, and how to fight them.

-In this series of articles, we reveal the conversion killers that are most likely to be wiping out your profits.
+This is the first in a series of articles, in which we reveal the conversion killers that are most likely to be wiping out your profits.
 You will

 - Discover the 15 most common conversion killers.
 Your company’s nemesis will almost certainly be on the list.

 - Get a mental model for understanding how to increase your website’s conversions.
 (Most people see it backward.)

 - Discover how to identify which killers are currently massacring your conversions.
 (If you can’t spot your killers, you can’t defeat them.)

 - Learn effective strategies for overcoming each killer and growing your profits.